alces-software/flight-terminal-services-client/GETTING_STARTED.md

 ## Starting the containers

-Once the initial setup has been completed, you can run the client build server and the web server in two separate terminals:
+Once the initial setup has been completed, you can run the launch and manage client build servers and the web server in separate terminals:

 ```bash
 docker-compose up server